garo/nginx-webdav/README.md

 # nginx-webdav
-Docker image to run webdav server using nginx
+Docker image to run webdav server using nginx.
+This image is available as garo5/nginx-webdav

 Usage: